Search

 Research field: Experimental and Observational High Energy Astrophysics.
 Our group both develops instruments for

 space and uses space observatories.
 We research cosmic sources of X-rays and gamma-rays.
-Through observations of these sources we study the violent universe, for example, the environment around black holes, and stellar
+Through observations of these sources, we study the violent universe, for example, the environment around black holes, and stellar

 explosions.